tobega/tailspin-v0/Notes.md

     - networking
     - files.
 File systems? module loading of API vs implementation?
 Handled by duck-typing?
 - Contracts and type specifications: Based on matchers.
-Maybe "templates connect requires <[<point>*]> produces <line>*" How about matchers for processor protocols?
+Maybe "templates connect requires <[<point>*]> produces <line>*" Consider how produces might change because of parameters.
+  How about matchers for processor protocols?
 Specify minimum requirements, extra stuff allowed.
 - Concurrency: The basic idea is that state variable changes will be transactional/atomic for each processor template or template chain stage.
   Mechanism will likely be "CAS or retry".
 How about processors holding processors, giving a "distributed" transaction?